 Even with these drawbacks, I still really am enjoying the Sonos Move.
 If you’re already into the Sonos ecosystem, then purchasing this Bluetooth speaker is a bit of a no-brainer in my opinion!

-• Stream over WiFi and connect Move to the rest of your Sonos system at home.
-Switch to Bluetooth when you're away and offline.
+- Wi-Fi and Bluetooth - Stream over Wi-Fi and connect Move to the rest of your Sonos system at home.
+Switch to Bluetooth when you're away and offline

 Sonos Move Features and Specs